 St. Patrick’s Church: This 104 yr old church situated on nature’s lap gives a glimpse of the Victorian era.

 Subhash Baoli: Named after the famous freedom fighter, Subhash Chandra Bose, this perennial spring is said to have healing properties.

 The Laxmi Narayan Temple: Built in a Shikara style by the kings of Chamba.
 The temple is an architectural marvel.
 It is an antiquated sanctuary dedicated to Shiva and Vishnu.

 Gandhi Chowk Shopping Plaza is the Mall Road of Dalhousie.
-To avoid the traffic jams one must visit the place in the evenings.
-It’s a great place to buy souvenirs such as hand woven shawls, sweaters, socks, wooden items, traditional Himachali caps and clothes, pashmina shawls etc.
+To avoid traffic jams one must visit the place in the evenings.
+It’s a great place to buy souvenirs such as hand woven shawls, sweaters, socks, wooden items, traditional Himachali caps and clothes, pashmina shawls, etc.